kanmeugne/kanmeugne.github.io/_posts/dev/2021-12-23-setting-up-your-python-environment.md

 $ python --version
 ```

-If the result of this command is like `python X.Y.Z` where `X<3` or if the command fails, you should probably install `python 3.X.X`.
-It is highly recommended since most of the python modules and librairies provided by the community will not be maintained for older versions.
-So jump to the next point to see ow to install python 3
+If the result of this command looks like `python X.Y.Z` where `X<3` or if the command fails, you should probably install `python 3.X.X`.
+It is highly recommended since most of the python modules and tools provided by the community will not be maintained for older versions.
+So how do you install `python 3` ?
+Jump to the next point to see the answer.

 2. This is where problems begin -- you have to install `python 3` but the *how* depends on your linux distribution.
-Since I don't want to reinvent the wheel, I encourage you to [read this post][3] and get the right instructions for your linux distribution.
+Since I don't want to re-invent the wheel, I encourage you to [read this post][3] and get the right instructions for your linux distribution.
 Come back here when you are done (WSL runs Ubuntu by default).

-You should have the right version installed so technically you are ready to start programming in Python.
+Now, you should have the right version installed so technically you are ready to start programming in Python.
 It is still possible to improve the programming environment though.
 Let's write some code first before going further.

 [1]: https://www.geek4geeks.com